The Nest

 1. Initial Offer: The buyer makes an initial offer on the property.

-2. Automatic Increase: The escalation clause states that if another buyer submits a higher offer, the original buyer’s offer will automatically increase by a predetermined amount aboveEscalation Clause the competing offer.
+2. Automatic Increase: The clause states that if another buyer submits a higher offer, the original buyer’s offer will automatically increase by a predetermined amount aboveescalator clause in real estate the competing offer.

 3. Cap: The clause includes a maximum price (cap) the buyer is willing to pay, ensuring the offer does not exceed this limit.